h2oai/h2o-3/h2o-docs/src/product/api-reference.rst

 - `h2o-algos Javadoc <../h2o-algos/javadoc/index.html>`_: The definitive Java API guide for the algorithms used by H2O.

-- `POJO Model Javadoc <../h2o-genmodel/javadoc/index.html>`_: Provides a step-by-step guide to creating and implementing POJOs in a Java application.
+- `POJO/MOJO Javadoc <../h2o-genmodel/javadoc/index.html>`_: Provides a step-by-step guide to creating and implementing POJOs and MOJOs in a Java application.

 - `h2o-scala Scaladoc <../h2o-scala/scaladoc/index.html>`_: The definitive Scala API guide for H2O.

-- `Sparkling Water API <https://github.com/h2oai/sparkling-water/blob/master/DEVEL.md>`_: This document describes the configuration properties that can be passed to Spark to onfigure Sparkling Water.
+- `Sparkling Water API <http://docs.h2o.ai/sparkling-water/2.3/latest-stable/doc/devel/rest_api/scala_interpreter_endpoints.html>`_: This document describes the configuration properties that can be passed to Spark to configure Sparkling Water.